zss3/WorkoutBuilder/README.md

 # WorkoutBuilder
-This is my groups final capstone project for Tech Elevator.
-It is a fully responsive website/app for generating workouts.
+This is my final capstone group project for Tech Elevator.
+It is a fully responsive web app for generating workouts.
 <br>Created with Java, PostgreSQL, HTML, CSS, JavaScript, Vue.js, and Bootstrap.